mala-project/mala/docs/source/basic_usage/trainingmodel.rst

 The central object of MALA workflows is the ``mala.Parameters()`` object.
 **All** options necessary to control a MALA workflow are accessible through this object.
-To do this, it has several subobjects for its various tasks, that we will get familiar with in the following.
+To do this, it has several subobjects for its various tasks, that we will get familiar with in this tutorial.

 MALA provides reasonable choices for a lot of parameters of interest.
 For a full list, please refer to the API reference - for now, we select a few